unibz-core/security-archimate/docs/Terminology.md

 In ArchiMate, a *Threat Enabler* is represented as a Structure Element associated with a «ThreatEvent» or a «LossEvent».

 **Examples:** If a thief is perceived as a *Threat Object*, then their firearm or knife can be understood as a *Threat Enabler*.
-Disabling *Threat Enablers* is a common way to prevent *Risk Events* from happenning.
+Disabling *Threat Enablers* is a common way to prevent *Risk Events* from happening.

 <!-- TOC --><a name="threat-event"></a>
 ### 22. Threat Event